-Sukanya Samriddhi Yojana is an initiative launched by Prime Minister Narendra Modi as a part of the “Beti Bachao – Beti Padhao” campaign.
+Sukanya Samriddhi Yojana is an initiative launched by Prime Minister Narendra Modi, the Central Government, as a part of the “Beti Bachao Beti Padhao” campaign.
 The sole objective of this tax-saving scheme is girl child prosperity.

-Sukanya Samriddhi Yojana is a government savings scheme with an intention to secure a girl child’s future.
+Sukanya Samriddhi Yojana is a Central Government savings scheme with an intention to secure a girl child’s future.
 The girl child must be 10 years of age or younger to open an account under this scheme.
-This scheme carries a higher rate of interest, tax deduction, and other benefits as well.
+This scheme carries a higher rate of interest, tax deduction, apply online benefits.

-The interest rate is fixed by the government and reviewed quarterly.
-The interest is compounded annually.
+The interest rate is fixed by the government and reviewed quarterly while compounded annually.
 The interest rate for the financial year 2019-2020 is 8.50%.

-The principal amount payable is allowed as a deduction under section 80C.
-The interest earned during the entire period of investment and the maturity value is tax-free.
+The principal amount payable is available as a tax exemption under section 80C.
+The interest earned during the entire period of investment and the maturity amount is tax-free.

-The Sukanya Samriddhi Yojana (SSY) scheme account can be opened at a post office, designated branch of a nationalized banks or a private bank.
+You can open the account at a post office, or apply online at a designated branch of a nationalized banks or a private bank.

-The application form along with the below mentioned documents
+The application form along with the following documents

 |Amount of investment||The minimum amount of investments must be Rs 500|